Compare parent student loans: Parent PLUS vs. private student loans

 As with federal college loans for parents, you’ll likely need to reapply each year.

-The decision between federal PLUS loans and private parent loans is a personal one.
-Here are some questions to ask yourself when deciding between parent loans for college:
+The decision between federal PLUS loans and private parent loans is a personal one, but there may be some instances when one loan works better than the other.

-- Which type of loan do I qualify for?
-If you have a strong credit score and a long credit history, you may be able to get a much lower interest rate with a private parent loan.
+- You have excellent credit: If you have a strong credit score and a long credit history, you may be able to get a much lower interest rate with a private parent loan.
 To find out about the interest rate you might qualify for as a private parent loan applicant or co-signer, look for online lenders that let you “get prequalified” or “check your rate” without a commitment.

-- Does a fixed or variable interest rate make more sense for my budget?
-Where federal PLUS loans come with a fixed interest rate, private student loans can have either fixed or variable rates.
+- You want a variable rate: Where federal PLUS loans come with a fixed interest rate only, private student loans can have either fixed or variable rates.
 In some cases, a lower variable rate could be more advantageous in the short term.

-- Are there ways to avoid fees or earn discounts?
-Where parent PLUS loans charge an upfront loan fee of 4.228 percent just to get started, private student loans often come with no origination fee at all.
-Meanwhile, some lenders offer autopay discounts you can qualify for.
+- You want to avoid fees or get a discount: Parent PLUS loans charge an upfront loan fee of 4.228 percent just to get started, but private student loans often come with no origination fee.
+Plus, some lenders offer a rate discount if you opt for automatic payments.

 Is it better for a parent or a student to take out a loan?